5 Ways Introverts Can Develop a Strong Personality

 The five (5) elements discussed below are essential for introverts to take charge and exhibit a secure and strong personality.

-When you develop expertise, you will find that you have also increased your credibility.
-This in turn elevates your comfort level to speak up, knowing that you are NOT likely to be shaken by challenges or criticism because you’ll operate from a position of strength and authority.
+This elevates your comfort level to speak up, knowing that you will not likely be shaken by challenges or criticism because you’ll operate from a position of strength and authority.

 2. Take advantage of your innate ability to listen actively.

-Another way that introverts can quietly become a take charge leader and display a strong personality is by using active listening.
+Another way introverts can quietly become take-charge leaders and display strong personalities is by using active listening.

-Relationship building will result in opportunities to show your qualifications and use your skills, which will lead to openings, possibilities, and chances to be at the forefront instead of the background.
+Relationship building will cause opportunities to show your qualifications and use your skills, leading to openings, possibilities, and chances to be at the forefront instead of the background.